ocaml/oasis/README-omake.md

 ## Doc

-The doc plugin understands a couple of additional options:
+The doc plugin understands a couple of additional options in _oasis:

  * OMakePath: where to build the document
  * OMakeLibraries: libraries to include into the document